 Entry level or Part-Time Jobs where You Work Alone

-A lot of the jobs in this post are ones that require schooling or massive hours of training.
+A lot of the jobs in this post are ones that require massive hours of training, or even a master’s degree.
 If you’ve already had that type of education – great!

 But what if you haven’t?
 And you don’t have the time/energy/income to get it?

 Cue the entry-level or part-time jobs.
 These are jobs that don’t require a ton of effort or education to get started – not to mention, and they’re still jobs where you work alone (so no customer service gigs!).
 Done and done!

 When you need a job that doesn’t require human interaction, try housesitting or becoming a dog walker.
 Animals are (clearly) much easier to get along with than humans most days, so why not spend more time with them?

 Apply with services like Rover.com, which provide you with a background check and give you greater access to clients.
 You’ll be able to find more jobs this way, rather than having to network yourself.

 You set your schedule and pricing and choose what type of services you offer.
 Plus, you can set your pet preferences (size, age, etc.), so you aren’t stuck taking care of a dog that’s twice the size of you.

 You’ll also have the opportunity to do more than dog walking – they offer dog boarding (in your house), house sitting, drop-in visits, doggy daycare services, and dog walking.